jagjot93/ec2/README.md

 The resources that were imported are shown above.
 These resources are now in your Terraform state and will henceforth be managed by Terraform.

+**After importing, if we destroy using terraform, it would destory the instance, the netwokr interface, the VPC and the subnet itself.
+Hence, manually terminated the instance**